Silberturm: Construction

 The tower has 2 underground floors and 32 floors above ground.
 On the third and fourth floors there was a staff canteen until 2008.
 The 31st floor housed a swimming pool until 1994, when it was converted into a conference room.
 The 32nd floor was partially destroyed in a 1 April 1998 fire.

 The story height of the standard floors is 4.2 m, with a floor area of 1,900 square meters.
-The highrise is founded on a 3400 m² reinforced concrete slab that is 4.0 m thick.
+The highrise is founded on a 3400 m^{2} reinforced concrete slab that is 4.0 m thick.
 In plan view, the tower consists of two large, rounded squares which are arranged with a longitudinal offset of several meters.
 In the resulting niches on each side, two elongated rounded rectangles are located, housing the lifts and emergency staircases.
 The theme of the rounded corners is repeated throughout the building, for example in the windows and pillars, and information signs on the inside.